valkyrix/Deep-Red-Framework/README.md

 ### Dissertation Status *updated daily*:
 * created app infrastructure diagram names flow.pdf
-* no literature review
+* no literature review. will do at end if required.
-* structuring and writing methodology
+* Writing methodology

-started too late was too focused on the programming, hope to finish on time.
+* included TODO list at end of methodology tex file

 #### Unable to decide between the following titles: